 Futures and Options are used to ‘hedge’ against future price movements in physical goods, for example by power companies and manufacturers.
 They are also used by financial firms (including traders, brokers and fund managers) seeking to profit from future price movements by ‘speculating’ on the direction of those movements (in either direction).
 In this case, there is no interest in ‘owning’ the underlying asset, simply to make a profit from positions taken.

-Both instruments create the ability to fix a future price at which commodities and financial assets can be bought (or sold).This can help businesses to protect themselves from volatility in the price of underlying goods and commodities (like fuel) that may materially impact their business performance e.g. manufacturing companies.
+In the derivatives market, both instruments create the ability to fix a future price at which commodities and financial assets can be bought (or sold).This can help businesses to protect themselves from volatility in the cost of underlying goods and commodities (like fuel) that may materially impact their business performance e.g. manufacturing companies.

 Futures and Options are typically bought and sold through an intermediary – a bank or non-bank broker such as a market-maker or Futures Commission Agent (Merchant) – or other direct member of the exchanges on which the specific Futures and Options instruments are listed (e.g. CME and CBOE).
 To ensure against the default of any trading counterparty, margins (deposits) are held by Clearing Houses.